marktube/Line2Plane/README.md

 $$
 \mathcal{L}=\mathrm{Q}(\theta,\theta^{(m)})+\lambda\left[1-\sum_{j=1}^k\mathrm{P}(f_j)\right]\,\text{.}
 $$
-Then, I calculate the partial derivatives of Lagrange function for each parameter.
-Because our Lagrange function is a convex function, the function reaches maximum when all partial derivatives are 0 values.
+Then, calculate the partial derivatives of Lagrange function for each parameter.
+Because the Lagrange function is a convex function, the function reaches maximum when all partial derivatives are 0 values.
 As for $P(f_j)$:
 $$
 \frac{\partial\mathcal{L}}{\partial P(f_j)}=\frac{c_j}{P(f_j)}-\lambda=0\Rightarrow